Narinder Kaur

 Narinder Kaur (born 3 September 1972) is a British television personality, broadcaster and social commentator.
-After appearing as a housemate on the second series of Big Brother in 2001, she presented the dating series Undercover Lovers the following year, before beginning a career in broadcasting and has appeared on programmes including Jeremy Vine, Good Morning Britain, and GB News.
+After appearing as a housemate on the second series of Big Brother in 2001, she presented the dating series Undercover Lovers the following year, and has been a guest on programmes including Jeremy Vine, Good Morning Britain, and GB News.
 Kaur is left-wing and has commentated on various subjects including social issues and immigration, as well as writing pieces for news outlets such as The Times, Glamour UK, and The Daily Mirror.

-Life and career
+Early life and career

 Kaur was born on 3 September 1972 in West Bromwich, England, to Sikh parents of Punjabi descent.
-She was raised in Killingworth, North Tyneside and attended George Stephenson High School, where Kaur said she suffered racist bullying.
-Kaur later moved to Leicester and prior to working in the media, she was a medical sales representative.
-She married Jatinder Punia in 1995, and they have two children.
+She was raised in Killingworth, North Tyneside and attended George Stephenson High School, where Kaur apparently suffered racist bullying.

+Kaur moved to Leicester and worked as a medical sales representative.

+Film and media career

 In 1999, she had a minor role in the Bollywood film Dillagi.
 In May 2001, Kaur entered the Big Brother house as a housemate on the second series.
 She was the first British-Indian contestant to appear on the show.
 She became the third housemate to be evicted on Day 29 of the series after receiving 62% of the vote to evict.
-She developed a friendship with Brian Dowling on the show and was bridesmaid at his wedding.
+Following her time in the house, she published a book Big Brother: The Inside Story in 2007, which was updated and re-published in 2025.

 Kaur went on to present the dating series Undercover Lovers for Trouble in 2002.
 She later returned for the spin-off series Big Brother Panto, which aired between December 2004 and January 2005 and featured former housemates recreating the pantomime Cinderella.
-Following her time in the house, she published a book Big Brother: The Inside Story in 2007, which was updated and re-published in 2025.
 In 2012, she had a minor role in two episodes of the Polish series Misja Afghanistan.

-Kaur subsequently transitioned into broadcasting, appearing as a guest on programmes such as Good Morning Britain, GB News, and The Wright Stuff.
-She was became a frequent panellist on Jeremy Vine on Channel 5.
-Kaur has also written opinion pieces on identity, racism, and women's empowerment for several publications including The Times, Glamour UK, and The Daily Mirror.
-In April 2024, actor Laurence Fox posted an intimate "upskirting" image of Kaur on X (formerly Twitter) without her consent, taken over 15 years earlier.
-Kaur described the incident as "unimaginably mortifying" and waived her anonymity to speak out.
-Fox issued an apology but maintained the photo's existence was not his fault.
+Kaur has appeared as a guest on programmes such as Good Morning Britain, GB News, and The Wright Stuff.
+She became a frequent panellist on Jeremy Vine on Channel 5.
+In 2025, Kaur appeared as a panellist on several episodes of Vanessa.
+She has written opinion pieces on identity, racism, and women's empowerment for publications including The Times, Glamour UK, and The Daily Mirror.

+Personal life

+Kaur married Jatinder Punia in 1995, and they have two children.
+She developed a friendship with Brian Dowling on Big Brother and was bridesmaid at his wedding.

+Upskirting

+In April 2024, actor Laurence Fox posted an intimate "upskirting" image of Kaur, taken over 15 years earlier without her consent, on X (formerly Twitter).
+Kaur described the incident as "unimaginably mortifying" and waived her right to anonymity to speak out.
+Fox apologised but maintained the photo's existence was not his fault.
 The Metropolitan Police charged Fox under section 66A of the Sexual Offences Act 2003.
 Fox filed a counter-complaint against Kaur for "malicious communication", which was dropped by police in July 2024.
 Kaur's solicitor accused Fox of attempting to "silence" her.
-A provisional trial was set for December 2027.
-In 2025, Kaur appeared as a panellist on several episodes of Vanessa.
+A provisional trial date was set for December 2027.